MartinHjelmare/leicacam/COMMANDS.md

 ## CAM Commands
 Here you can find a brief description of the Leica CAM commands.

-Currently matrixscreener have implemented some convenience methods:
+Currently leicacam have implemented some convenience methods:
 - start_scan
 - stop_scan
 - pause_scan